The Project Finance Law Review: Typical Security Arrangements for a Single-Source Project Financing: A Spanish Perspective

 ii Recording in public deeds and public registries

 Under Spanish law – being the governing law pursuant to the rule locus regit actum – most security interests are recorded in a public deed or commercial policy duly authorised by public notaries.
 These notarial documents ('public documents' in Spanish legal jargon) confer several advantages to security interests that go way further than access to public registries and enforceability effect.
-In particular, public documents provide certainty on the date of the security interest, which in case of insolvency of the debtor and conflict between different creditors, may determine which is the prevailing creditor.4 Additionally, the perfection and enforceability of some security interests (e.g., mortgages and chattel mortgages) are subject to registration with a public registry, and this in turn requires them to be formalised in a public document (in these cases, it will be the date of registration that will determine the preference between conflicting creditors over the same assets).5
+In particular, public documents provide certainty on the date of the security interest, which, in cases of insolvency of the debtor and conflict between different creditors, may determine which is the prevailing creditor.4 Additionally, the perfection and enforceability of some security interests (e.g., mortgages and chattel mortgages) are subject to registration with a public registry, and this in turn requires them to be formalised in a public document (in these cases, it will be the date of registration that will determine the preference between conflicting creditors over the same assets).5

 iii 'Global' versus 'specific' security